Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: RESULTS

 \subsection{Segment Duration}

-After we determined the ensemble size, we then focused our attention on the selection of the segment duration.
 Fig. \ref{Seg_length} shows the average performance of the 10 evaluations of the nine ensembles, each of which was comprised of 15 networks, for each segment duration.
 All the standard deviations of the 10 repetitions were smaller than 0.1.
-As shown in Fig. \ref{Seg_length}(a), the accuracy achieved for the segment durations of 0.5 s and 1 s were higher than those of 2 s and 4 s.
-When comparing between the 0.5 s and 1 s segments, we saw that eight of the nine ensembles scored higher for the 1 s segments.
-Next, Fig. \ref{Seg_length}(b) revealed that the TPR values of the 0.5 s segments were higher than those of the 1 s segments.
+The accuracy achieved for the segment durations of 0.5 s and 1 s were higher than those of 2 s and 4 s (Fig. \ref{Seg_length}(a)).
+A comparison between the 0.5 s and 1 s segments revealed that eight of the nine ensembles scored higher for the 1 s segments.
+Next, Fig. \ref{Seg_length}(b) showed that the TPR values of the 0.5 s segments were higher than those of the 1 s segments.
 Similar to the accuracy, the TPR values for the 0.5 s and 1 s segments were higher than those of 2 s and 4 s.
 When examining Fig. \ref{Seg_length}(c), we saw that the TNR values of the 1 s segments were higher than those of the 0.5 s.
 We also noted that there were cases in which the 2 s segments had the highest TNR, however as this duration was inferior in both the accuracy and the TPR, it was not chosen.

 To choose between the 0.5 s and the 1 s segment durations, we took all three metrics into account.
-The first consideration was that in the majority of the cases, the 1 s segments had higher accuracy values.
-The second consideration was that we aimed to design an ensemble that would be able to both detect when there would be, and when there would not be, a camera movement.
+First, in most of the cases, the 1 s segments had higher accuracy values.
+Second, we aimed to design an ensemble that would be able to both detect when there would be, and when there would not be, a camera movement.
 Hence, both the TPR and TNR values were of equal importance.
-By comparing between Fig. \ref{Seg_length}(b) and Fig. \ref{Seg_length}(c), we saw that the TPR and TNR values for the 1 s segments were similar, whereas the 0.5 s segments had a high TPR, but a low TNR.
+We saw that the TPR and TNR values for the 1 s segments were similar (Fig. \ref{Seg_length}(b-c)), whereas the 0.5 s segments had a high TPR, but a low TNR.
 We therefore selected the 1 s segment.
-Had we found either the shortest or longest segment duration to be the best of the four, we would have expanded our segment duration options, but this was not the case.
+We note that had we found either the shortest or longest segment duration to be the best of the four, we would have expanded our segment duration options, but this was not the case.

+We additionally assessed the statistical significance of the effect of the segment duration on the accuracy, TPR and TNR using three nested ANOVA models.
+The factor of the 10 repetitions was nested in the factor of the network architecture.
+The results are summarized in Table \ref{tab:statistics_duration}.
+We observed a significant effect of the segment duration on all three metrics.
+Furthermore, the comparisons between every two durations were significant.
+That is, the 1 s segment duration led to significantly higher performance than the other three durations in terms of accuracy and TNR, and yielded higher TPR values than the 2 s and 4 s segment durations.